 November is the season of gratitude.
 As soon as the clock strikes midnight on November 1st, we begin to see signs of “many thanks” pop up everywhere.
 Many people participate in 30 days of gratitude challenges, listing one thing every day that they are thankful for.
-It is truly a wonderful season.
+It is truly a wonderful season of thanks-giving!

 “You will be made rich in everything so that your generosity will spill over in every direction.
 Through us your generosity is at work inspiring praise and thanks-giving to God.”
 2 Corinthians 9:11 (The Voice)